softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet_IpAddress_Global/route.md

 ---
 title: "route"
-description: "This function is used to create a new transaction to modify a global IP route.
-Routes are updated in one to two minutes... "
+description: "***DEPRECATED***
+This endpoint is deprecated in favor of the more expressive and capable SoftLayer_Network_Subnet::route... "
 layout: "method"
 tags:
     - "method"